 - Having a LinkedIn profile helps build business credibility and is a valuable marketing tool to have at your disposal.

-- LinkedIn enables you to interact with like-minded professionals and other industry experts.
+- LinkedIn enables you to interact with like-minded professionals and other industry experts and form valuable connections.

 - Due to the unique focus of LinkedIn, this platform is best used for business-to-business (B2B) lead generation, recruiting and networking.